tpaschalis/patron/docs/components/async/Async.md

 It accepts a `Message` and returns either a nil for success or an error in order to be handled by the failure strategy.

-## Failure Strategy

-The failure strategy defines how the system will behave during the processing of a message.
-The following strategies are available:

-- `NackExitStrategy` does not acknowledge the message and exits the application on error
-- `NackStrategy` does not acknowledge the message, leaving it for reprocessing, and continues
-- `AckStrategy` acknowledges message and continues

 ## Message

 The messages of the component should follow the interface: